graysonLL/2Dodge/README.md

 -add sound effects
 -add health restorer(food, sleep, water?)
 -change background of main game
 -change image of F and A grades(make A to a different color, remove border)
+-change to have an array of up to 5 grades - with this also change the collision make it a method in the class